 Today, your LinkedIn profile is even more compelling than your resume.
 Why?
 LinkedIn is how you build your professional branding.
 It is a gateway to many more things than just selling yourself for a job.
 Your LinkedIn profile should never be a copy and paste of your resume.
 Instead, think of it as a way for you to create an online representation of yourself and develop a reputation among millions of other professionals.

-Remember, your resume gets submitted to a hand-selected number of people, but your LinkedIn profile has greater reachability to 500+ million users.
+Remember, your resume gets submitted to a hand-selected number of people, but your LinkedIn profile has greater reachability to 600+ million users (as of 2020).

 Take a moment and Google your name.
 You will notice that one of the first links is to your LinkedIn profile.
 Before other professionals meet you, they know about you and what you represent.
 The best part: You retain the power to create that professional image and leverage it among the millions of Internet users.
 LinkedIn isn’t necessarily just for job searching.
 It is also a way to display your knowledge, skill set, and what value you bring to other businesses and business professionals.